Jess Bradford: In popular culture

 Jess returns in the fan film It's Me, Billy: Chapter 2 (2024), a sequel to the fan film It's Me, Billy (2021).
 Initially, Olivia Hussey was set to reprise her role; however, Hussey, who had a recurrence of breast cancer, was told by her doctor not to do the project.
 Canadian actress Lisa Kovack stepped in as her replacement.

 Reception

 Shawn Van Horn (Collider) writes that while she is an example of the "final girl" trope, she avoids stereotypical traits due to her assertive characterization regarding her decision to get an abortion despite opposition from her boyfriend.
+Writer Judy Dodge Cummings attests that Jess is one of the first fully developed final girls, stating that she is "independent and determined than pure and passive like most female characters in horror movies."
 Meagan Navarro (Bloody Disgusting) describes Jess as being a "complicated heroine" in the same vein as Screams Sidney Prescott.
 David Grove (MovieWeb) states that Jess is a "feminist icon" and that her survival is from "self-reliance, not male intervention," a common occurrence in horror films of the era.
 Aimee Ferrier (Far Out) argues that while critics commonly consider her as a representation of the "final girl" trope due to her "headstrong" characterization, the ending of the film leaves her fate ambiguous.